 New Updates!
-Spring 2017 Postdoc Travel Award winners are posted!
+Summer 2017 Postdoc Travel Award winners and timeline for 2017-18 are posted!

 The UW Office of Postdoc Affairs intends to support the professional and career development of our postdocs by supporting travel to professional meetings.
 Limited funds are available each quarter to help postdocs defray some conference registration and travel costs under certain circumstances.
 The OPA travel awards are not intended to replace grant-funded support for grant-related presentations.
 We are here to fill in the gaps and, in particular, to promote independence and advance postdoc careers.

 If postdocs are working on a funded project, they should talk with their supervisor and request that their expenses be covered by the project.
 Postdocs should also explore options with their departments, schools/colleges, or professional societies to see if there are additional travel funds available.

 Summer 2017 Postdoc Travel Award Winners